react-native-webrtc/react-native-callkeep/README.md

 ### endCall

 When finish an incoming/outgoing call.
+Some Android devices can't end the call unless you use [Self-Managed Mode](https://github.com/react-native-webrtc/react-native-callkeep#android-self-managed-mode).
 (When user actively chooses to end the call from your app's UI.)

 ```js